HexaField/decentralized-agent-coding-framework/backlog.md

 ---

 ## Top next priorities
-- [ ] Enable real code-server (upgrade to Node 22 in the agent image or alternate installation) and secure with a password
+- [ ] Improve agent readiness: ensure 200 /health before marking Ready (code-server can take a moment to start)
 - [ ] Dashboard show PR/task outputs from `/state` and orchestrator’s live task list
 - [ ] Expand orchestrator to full CRUD + persistence (and expose to dashboard)
 - [ ] PVC for agent `/state` with persistence; surface PR URL in dashboard